Next Board Meeting:

 District 7 - Harper

-Mark’s wife Leslie works at the Caldwell Health Clinic, and they have two daughters.
-For fun Mark likes to hunt and fish, travel, attend sporting events, and playing golf.
+Mark’s wife Leslie works at the Caldwell Regional Medical Center, They have two daughters and two granddaughters.
+For fun Mark likes to hunt, fish, golf, as well as travel and attend sporting events.

 District 2 - Leoti

-Josh Young is a lifelong resident of western Kansas and represents District 2, comprising mainly of Wichita County.
+Josh Young is a lifelong resident of western Kansas and represents District 2, serving members in Wichita and Wallace Counties.

 The Youngs have three sons, the oldest currently attending Fort Hays State University.
 In his spare time, he enjoys traveling, coaching, spending time with friends and family and attending his children's sporting events.